Reviews You Can Rely On

 Fuel Versions

-What was once the only widely available type of lantern now has a rough time keeping up with new tech in terms of longevity.
+Fuel lanterns used to be the norm, but with the leaps and bounds in rechargeable technology, they're going the way of the dinosaur.
+If you're keen on a fuel lantern, we tested two.
 Using a standard size 16-ounce propane canister, the Coleman Deluxe Propane lasted three hours while turned up to its highest setting.
-Our favorite isobutane model, the Primus Micron lasted 1.5 hours with a backpacking-sized, four-ounce canister.
+Our favorite isobutane model, the Primus Micron, lasted 1.5 hours with a backpacking-sized, four-ounce canister.

 Consider Your Fuel Options